 The lights are dimmed, there is music playing softly and the class of 20 students are peacefully engrossed in their tasks – it sounds like the setting for a yoga class but it’s not.
-It’s a Year 4 classroom writing lesson at Matthew Flinders Anglican College on the Sunshine Coast.
+It’s The Big Write happening in a Year 4 classroom at Matthew Flinders Anglican College on the Sunshine Coast.

 With literacy as a major focus at the College’s Primary School, students from Prep to Year 6 are benefitting from a respected model of teaching writing and raising writing standards known as the Big Write.

 Developed by experienced educator, Ros Wilson, and used widely in schools throughout the United Kingdom and Australia with great success, the Big Write model is based on the premise that ‘if you can’t say it, you can’t write it’.

 Big Write is an opportunity for students to learn how to generate ideas through conversation and fun activities in the classroom and at home, before engaging in independent writing tasks in soothing settings that promote calm and creativity.

 Students simultaneously learn skills in VCOP (vocabulary, connectives, openers and punctuation) to support their writing confidence and engagement.

 Flinders has embraced the Big Write model this year as part of its mission to give every student the tools and support to develop their literacy skills and become proficient and enthusiastic writers.

 Head of Primary School, Trudi Edwards says the College is passionate about literacy and language development.